brucedkyle/ibmcloud_for_partners/docs/mainframe/getstarted.md

 You will learn:

-- **Fundamentals and concepts:** Learn about data sets and coding languages such as JCL, Python, and USS using the VS Code modern application.
+- **Fundamentals and concepts**.
+Learn about data sets and coding languages such as JCL, Python, and USS using the VS Code modern application.
 Get introduced to IBM Z security, enterprise scalability and more.
-- **Advanced:** Get hands-on learning around REXX, COBOL, Linux®, VSAM, REGEX, JCL, Python, Db2® and more.
+- **Advanced**.
+Get hands-on learning around REXX, COBOL, Linux®, VSAM, REGEX, JCL, Python, Db2® and more.
-- **Extended:** Expand your skills with hands-on learning around TSO/ISPF, Node.js, machine learning, Ansible® and more.
+- **Extended**.
+Expand your skills with hands-on learning around TSO/ISPF, Node.js, machine learning, Ansible® and more.

 The following illustration maps out the fundamental journey.